-Conventional auto accidents typically have four years to file the hit and run case if you suffered injuries or property damages (Florida Statutes § 95.11.)
+Conventional auto accidents typically have two years to file the hit and run case if you suffered injuries or property damages (Florida Statutes § 95.11.)
 If the collision kills a loved one, the deadline shortens to two years.

 However, since the hit and run driver might be nowhere to be found, tolling exceptions will apply, which can pause the statute timer.
 These exceptions state the clock will not run for as long as the driver remains unidentified or is still in hiding.

 Our Lawyers Fight for Your Right to Compensation

 While hit and runs can be problematic to deal with, you can still recover damages for your losses.
 A Sarasota hit and run accident lawyer from GED Lawyers can work with you if you have such a case here in Sarasota.
 Our team can guide you through each step of the filing process and serve as your legal representative.